Fair Isle Bird Observatory

 Fair Isle Bird Observatory is run by an independent charity, Fair Isle Bird Observatory Trust (Registered Charity No. SC011160), which owns the building and a small area of land, although we have close links to other organisations, such as the National Trust for Scotland, which owns the remainder of the island.

-The current Directors (June 2023) are: Douglas Barr (Chair), Karen Hall (Vice-Chair), Mike Wood (Director of Finance), Ian Andrews, Alexander Bennett, Mark Bolton, Ian Cowgill, Pete Ellis, Paul Harvey, Jane Reid, Hollie Shaw and Glen Tyler.
+The current Directors (October 2025) are: Karen Hall (Acting Chair), Ian Andrews, Alexander Bennett, Ian Cowgill, Paul Harvey, Jane Reid, Hollie Shaw and Glen Tyler.
 Roy Dennis is our Honorary President.

 Alexander Bennett qualified as a Chartered Surveyor and recently-retired from the National Trust for Scotland which he joined as a building surveyor in 1979.
 Originally working in Edinburgh, he moved to Inverness in 1985 as Factor for their Highlands and Islands region where he has worked on many projects including the Culloden Battlefield Memorial Project, Balmacara, St Kilda and Glencoe.
 Laterally he was General Manager Countryside and Islands North, where he had special responsibilities for the Trust's island properties of Canna, St Kilda, Fair Isle, Canna, Iona, Mingulay, Shieldaig and Unst.
 He has now retired which gives him time to pursue his many diverse interests include hill walking, cycling, fitness, gardening, bird watching, the family and the cultural, social and natural history of the Highlands and Islands.